ameramayreh/conversational-app-engine/README.md

  - [Create your App](#create-your-app)

 # History
 Conversational App Engine was initially created as a demonstration of how OpenAI's completion API can be used to build a form designer.
 However, we quickly realized that the same technology could be applied to a wide range of use cases.
-Our goal is to make implementing GPT based apps accessable to a wide range of developers and innovators.
+Our goal is to make implementing GPT based apps accessible to a wide range of developers and innovators.

 ![History-Form-Designer-slower-80](https://user-images.githubusercontent.com/129025554/229411348-b2d4da89-bce9-483d-93b0-29ec698172c6.gif)